 Studies show that yoga releases chemicals in the brain that prove these mental benefits.
 Cortisol (the stress hormone) levels are lowered and serotonin (the happy hormone) levels are increased.
-Proper adjustment of these hormones result in higher quality of sleep which your body needs in order to recover from the physical stress of chronic pain.
-Getting the sleep you needs helps to break the sleep-pain cycle.
+Proper adjustment of these hormones results in a higher quality of sleep which your body needs in order to recover from the physical stress of chronic pain.
+Getting the sleep you need helps to break the sleep-pain cycle.

 Do you practice yoga for fibromyalgia, chronic pain, or as a relaxation technique?